sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/ci_soft_failure_and_still_notify.md

 The `bk.SoftFail` function will make that step soft fail if and only if the exit code for that step is equal to `1` or `2`.

+## Editing your step so is also sends a notification on failures

 Now we want to add a custom notification as well:

 ```diff